DvdChe/docker-xhgui/README.md

-# docker-xhgui
+# Docker-xhgui
-docker-xhgui is a contenerization of Perftool's xhgui project ( https://github.com/perftools/xhgui )
+Docker-xhgui is a contenerization of Perftool's xhgui project ( https://github.com/perftools/xhgui )

 You have to know it's a **quick and dirty** solution.